smartding/fcitx.nvim/README.md

 ## Requirement

-1. neovim >= 0.7: for the lua APIs
+1. neovim >= 0.7: for the lua APIs.
-1. fcitx-remote or fcitx5-remote: they are installed as part of the fcitx/fcitx5 package in archlinux/debian/ubuntu
+1. fcitx-remote or fcitx5-remote: they are installed as part of the fcitx/fcitx5 package in archlinux/debian/ubuntu.
+1. Make sure you have English as the first input method in your input method group.
+And you have Pinyin, or some other input method, as the second in the same group.
+Those can be configured in fcitx5-configtool/fcitx-configtool.
-1. a Linux/GNU distro: I don't have a macOS/Windows for testing, maybe the plugin works there too
+1. A Linux/GNU distro: I don't have a macOS/Windows for testing, maybe the plugin works there too.

 ## Installation